lumahealthhq/policy/22-key_definitions.md

 * *Risk Management*: Within this policy, it refers to two major process components: risk assessment and risk mitigation.
 This differs from the HIPAA Security Rule, which defines it as a risk mitigation process only.
 The definition used in this policy is consistent with the one used in documents published by the National Institute of Standards and Technology (NIST).

+* *Risk Management Team*: Individuals who are knowledgeable about the Organization's HIPAA Privacy, Security and HITECH policies, procedures, training program, computer system set up, and technical security controls, and who are responsible for the risk management process and procedures outlined below.

 * *Risk Mitigation*: Referred to as Risk Management in the HIPAA Security Rule, and is a process that prioritizes, evaluates, and implements security controls that will reduce or offset the risks determined in the risk assessment process to satisfactory levels within an organization given its mission and available resources.

+* *Role*: The category or class of person or persons doing a type of job, defined by a set of similar or identical responsibilities.

+* *Sanitization*: Removal or the act of overwriting data to a point of preventing the recovery of the data on the device or media that is being sanitized.
+Sanitization is typically done before re-issuing a device or media, donating equipment that contained sensitive information or returning leased equipment to the lending company.

 * *Security Incident* (or just Incident): A security incident is an occurrence that exercises a significant adverse effect on people, process, technology, or data.
 Security incidents include, but are not limited to:
   * A system or network breach accomplished by an internal or external entity; this breach can be inadvertent or malicious;